Individual Arts Awards: Media Artists

-- Have final creative control over the proposed work.
+- Have final creative control over the proposed work;

-For collaborative applications, each individual applicant must meet these eligibility criteria.
+- For collaborative applications, each individual applicant must meet these eligibility criteria.

 How to Apply

-All applicants, especially those who are new to the program, are urged to discuss their request with the program officer that corresponds to their area of practice prior to submission.
+All applicants, especially those who are new to the program, are urged to discuss their request with the program officer.